centre-for-humanities-computing/llm_annotation/README.md

 4. navigating to this folder in the terminal
 5. running ```bash run.sh``` in the termianl

+The bash script itself installs unzip function, unzips the folder, install the dependencies for the python script, and then loads, cleans, and saves the data.

 ## License ##
 This software is [MIT licensed](./LICENSE.txt).